sanskriti16/robustest_documentation_source/manualtesting.rst

   **13. Switch to multiplexing**

-   You can toggle between multi-device testing and testing in a single device using this button
+   You can toggle between multi-device testing and testing in a single device using this button.

   .. :bolditalic:`14.
 Log bug`